ARSadri/PushButtonClicks/README.md

 1. Current time: for example in Arduino millis() is perfect which gives the time of running the system in milliseconds.
 2. current state of the PushButton voltage: 0 or 1. e.g. in Arduino digitalRead(PushButtonPin)

-The output of the Check routine can be:
+The output of the Check routine can be numbers 0,1,2,3,...:

 0. nothing or bounce
 1. long press with no release